juliana4850/FLfedavgR/README.md

-# FLfedavgR: Federated Learning with Federated Averaging in R
+# fedavgR: Federated Learning with Federated Averaging in R

 An implementation of **Federated Learning (FL)** using the **Federated Averaging (FedAvg)** algorithm in R using `torch`.

 This package serves two purposes:
 1.  **General Framework**: A flexible simulation framework (`fedavg_simulation` and `fedavg`) to run Federated Learning with Federated Averaging on your own datasets and models.
 2.  **Paper Reproduction**: Example scripts and outputs for reproducing experiments from McMahan et al. (2017) on MNIST and CIFAR-10 datasets.
-3. **GenAI Tool Usage Framework**: A general framework for using GenAI tools to generate the code for creating this R package.
+3. **GenAI Tutorial**: An educational reference resource for using GenAI tools to generate the code for creating this R package.

 ## 📦 Installation